 The overall risk of COVID-19 to pregnant women is low.
-However, women who are pregnant or were recently pregnant are at increased risk for severe illness with COVID-19.
+However, women who are pregnant or were recently pregnant are at increased risk of severe illness with COVID-19.
 Severe illness means that you might need to be hospitalized, have intensive care or be placed on a ventilator to help with breathing.
-Pregnant women with COVID-19 are also more likely to deliver a baby before the start of the 37th week of pregnancy (premature birth) and might be at increased risk for problems such as pregnancy loss.
+Pregnant women with COVID-19 are also more likely to deliver a baby before the start of the 37th week of pregnancy (premature birth).
+Pregnant women with COVID-19 might also be at increased risk of problems such as stillbirth and pregnancy loss.

-In addition, pregnant women who are Black or Hispanic appear to be disproportionately affected by infection with the COVID-19 virus.
-Pregnant women who have underlying medical conditions, such as diabetes, also might be at even higher risk of severe illness due to COVID-19.
+Pregnant women who are Black or Hispanic are more likely to be affected by infection with the COVID-19 virus.
+Pregnant women who have other medical conditions, such as diabetes, also might be at even higher risk of severe illness due to COVID-19.

 Contact your health care provider right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
 It's recommended that you get tested for the COVID-19 virus.
-Call your health care provider ahead of time to tell him or her about your symptoms and possible exposure before going to your appointment.
+Before going to your appointment, call ahead of time to tell your health care provider about your symptoms and possible exposure.

 Impact on prenatal care

 Talk to your health care provider about precautions that will be taken to protect you during appointments or whether virtual prenatal care is an option for you.
-Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor.
+Ask if there are any tools that might be helpful to have at home, such as a blood pressure monitor or a device to monitor your oxygen levels (pulse oximeter).
 To make the most of any virtual visits, prepare a list of questions ahead of time and take detailed notes.
-Also, consider researching your options for online childbirth classes.
+Online childbirth classes also may be an option.